DigitalPhonetics/adviser/docs/source/index.rst

 ADvISER
 *******

-ADvISER is a framework to fuel task-oriented dialog system research & development developed at the University of Stuttgart.
+ADvISER is a flexible framework to fuel task-oriented dialog system research & development.

 Installing
 ==========